HBase Tutorial Summary

 |Key/ Value||Redis, MemcacheDB||Caching, Queue-ing, Distributing information|

 HBase provides unique features and will solve typical industrial use cases.
-As a column-oriented storage, it provides fast querying, fetching of results and high amount of data storage.
+As column-oriented storage, it provides fast querying, fetching of results, and a high amount of data storage.
+This course is a complete step-by-step introduction to HBase.